daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Stasis (3 Intellect points):** You surround a foe of your size or smaller with scintillating energy, keeping it from moving or acting for one minute, as if frozen solid.
 You must be able to see the target, and it must be within short range.
 While in stasis, the target is impervious to harm, cannot be moved, and is immune to all effects.
 Action.

 **Stay the Course (5 Intellect points):** When your companions are flagging, you can help inspire them with a well-timed word or two.
 Any ally (except you) within immediate range can make a recovery roll that is not an action and does not count toward their daily limit.
 Action.

+**Steal Power:** When you use Copy Power to copy an ability, the creature you copied it from loses access to that ability for about a minute.
+While you have their ability, any attempt by the creature to use their ability requires them to succeed at a task (Might, Speed, or Intellect, as appropriate to the stolen ability) opposed by your eased Intellect task.
+If they succeed, they regain the use of their ability and you lose it.
+Enabler.

+If you want to make it more difficult for someone to take back their stolen power, become skilled in the Steal Power ability, or put a power shift in power for it.

 **Stealth Skills: You are trained in your choice of two of the following skills:** disguise, deception, lockpicking, pickpocketing, seeing through deception, sleight of hand, or stealth.
 You can choose this ability multiple times, but you must select different skills each time.
 Enabler.